ProGet: Your Private NuGet Server or Proxy

 Additional Features for Efficiency and Safety

 Keep your NuGet packages separated by team or by quality without difficult, time-consuming package-sharing.
 Package promotion copies a package between feeds in just three clicks.
 And a package promotion pipeline restricts the ‘promote to’ feed, adding an extra layer of privilege controls.

 Further indicate production-ready packages while keeping packages immutable with repackaging.
 Once a package has passed pre-release testing, ProGet lets you easily repackage it as release-quality—so that exactly what was tested goes to production.

 License Detection and Blocking

 In the world of GPL-3, protecting yourself protect yourself and your organization from liability and litigation is paramount.
 License detection and blocking in ProGet reads package metadata to alert you of licenses present.
-You can then configure ProGet to block (or allow) certain license types, like GNU-3.
+Then configure ProGet to block (or allow) certain license types, keeping unwanted licenses far away from production.